-We generate surrogate training data by evaluating the simulation model $\model$ at the first 16 points of a two-dimensional Sobol sequence \citep{sobol1967distributionpointscube}, scaled to $[1, 200]$ for $x$ and $[0.6, 1.4]$ for $\omega$.
+We generate surrogate training data by evaluating the simulation model $\model$ at the first 16 points of a two-dimensional Sobol sequence \citep{sobol1967distributionpointscube}, scaled to $[1, 200]$ for $\text{x}$ and $[0.6, 1.4]$ for $\omega$.
 The resulting input-output pairs are used to train a Bayesian PCE.
 This introduces significant surrogate uncertainty and approximation error, as a perfect match to the simulation model is unattainable.
 The surrogate's posterior is sampled using HMC via \textit{Stan} \citep{carpenter2017stan, standev2024stan}.
 We employ 4 chains, each with 1,000 warm-up and 250 sampling iterations, yielding 1,000 surrogate posterior samples in total to be propagated.

-To perform inference on observation sets, we sampled 200 ground truth parameters $\omega^*$ from a prior $p(\omega) = \mathcal{N}(1, 0.2)$ and generated four $(\inputs, \modelout)$ observations for each.
+To perform inference on observation sets, we sample 200 ground truth parameters $\omega^*$ from a prior $p(\omega) = \mathcal{N}(1, 0.2)$ and generate four $(\inputs, \modelout)$ observations for each.
 We compare the inference results of our proposed surrogate-based ABI to surrogate-based MCMC methods.
-For ABI, we used an equivariant deep set summary network \citep{zaheer2017deepsets} and a coupling flow inference network.
+For ABI, we used an equivariant \emph{DeepSet} summary network \citep{zaheer2017deepsets}, given $p(\modelout \mid \inputs)$ being i.i.d., and a coupling flow inference network.
 We employ online training, where newly sampled surrogate outputs are used at each iteration.
 All ABI models were trained for 100 epochs, with a batch size of 64 and 128 batches per epoch, using \textit{BayesFlow} \citep{bayesflow2023software}.
 For given observations, ABI generates 4,000 posterior samples via the inference network.
 Surrogate-based MCMC (Point) draws 4,000 samples using 4 chains (1,000 warm-up and 1,000 sampling iterations).
 For E-Post, we run MCMC separately for each surrogate posterior draw (1,000 warm-up, 4 sampling iterations per run), a process that is embarrassingly parallelizable but still computationally expensive.
 Further computational details are given in \cref{app:compdetails}.